rafaelgonzalez/dice_box/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+Copyright :copyright: 2014 Rafaël Gonzalez

+Released under the terms of the MIT licence.
+See the LICENSE file for more details.